Bitcoin failure to beat the all time high at 64600/900 leaves

-Bitcoin held 900 ticks above important support at 58000/57000 & we are hovering just below the all time high at 64600/900 in severely overbought conditions.
+Bitcoin crawls towards the all time high at 64600/900 in severely overbought conditions.
 Obviously this is key to direction.

 Failure to beat this level leaves an important double top sell signal in severely overbought conditions.
 In theory this would trigger a epic crash to 26000, 16000 and even lower in the months ahead.
 At this stage it seems impossible to imagine.

 Ripple bottomed exactly at the most important support of the week at 10250/10200.
-Holding above 10700 keeps bulls in control for today.
+We are holding first support at 10750/700 keeping bulls in control for today (but it is a long wait for the bounce).

-Ethereum holding important trend line resistance at 3870/3900 keeps the outlook negative.
+Ethereum STILL holding important trend line resistance at 3870/3900 keeping the outlook negative.

 However this has held & triggered significant losses to what is now important 3700/3600.